Zuoyunlong: Classification

 A cladistic analysis found that Zuoyunlong had a basal position in the Hadrosauroidea, as sister taxon of Probactrosaurus.
-Zuoyulong was thus in 2015 the most basal hadrosauroid known from the Upper Cretaceous.
+Thus, at the time of its description, Zuoyulong was the most basal hadrosauroid known from the Upper Cretaceous.
 As the oldest known hadrosauroid outside Asia, Eolambia and Protohadros from North America, also date from the Cenomanian, the descriptors considered that is likely that Zuoyunlong was close to the separation between the Asian and North American hadrosauroids.